schacon/gitbook/text/17_Git_Treeishes/0_ Git_Treeishes.markdown

 ## Git Treeishes ##

 There are a number of ways to refer to a particular commit or tree other than spelling out the entire 40-character sha.
+In Git, these are referred to as a 'treeish'.

 ### Partial Sha ###